DanialArab/Building-Knowledge-Graph-from-Text/README.md

       His goalkeeping legacy in Iran is rivaled only by Nasser Hejazi.Abedzadeh married in 1988 and has one daughter, Negar, and one son, Amir, who is also a goalkeeper and plays for SD Ponferradina and the Iranian national team.
       Abedzadeh also runs a restaurant in Motelghoo, one of the cities of Northern Iran.EsteghlalIranian Football League: 1989–90Asian Club Championship: 1990–91, runner up: 1991PersepolisIranian Football League: 1995–96, 1996–97, 1998–99, 1999–2000Hazfi Cup: 1998–99IranAsian Games Gold Medal: 1990RSSSF archive of Ahmad Reza Abedzadeh's international appearances

-In the following, the steps required to transform the text above into graph will be detailed.
+In the following, the steps required to transform the text above into the knowledge graph will be detailed.

 <a name="4"></a>
 ## Detailed Steps